Kitchen Extension Builders in Croydon (CR0, CR2)

 Why Choose All Well for Kitchen Extensions in Croydon?

 Croydon's 1930s semis and Victorian terraces in South Croydon make kitchen extensions one of the most popular home improvements in the borough.
-The 1930s houses in particular have good-sized plots with rear gardens deep enough for a substantial extension, and the property prices in CR0 and CR2 mean the improvement cost is a smaller proportion of the house value than in inner London — making the return on investment even more compelling.
+The 1930s houses in particular have good-sized plots with rear gardens deep enough for a substantial extension, which means there is real room to open up the back of the house and create the kitchen-diner most owners are after.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.